 - Shortness of breath

 - Pressure, tightness, pain, or squeezing sensations in the chest or arms that may spread to the neck, jaw, or back

 If you or someone near you is having a heart attack, call 911 immediately.

 - Trouble with speaking and understanding.
-Those suffering from stroke may experience confusion and slurred speech.
+Those suffering from a stroke may experience confusion and slurred speech.

 - Headache.
-Strokes are also associated with sudden, severe headache, which may be accompanied by vomiting, dizziness or altered consciousness.
+Strokes are also associated with sudden, severe headaches, which may be accompanied by vomiting, dizziness, or altered consciousness.

 If you suspect that someone near you is having a stroke, try to raise both arms above their head at the same time.
 If one arm begins to fall, a stroke may be occurring.
 Another method for determining stroke is to have the victim smile.
 If one side of the face droops, a stroke may be occurring.